How to Get the Most Service from Your Local Station

 Closed Captioning.
 Closed captioning is a technology designed to provide access to television programming by persons with hearing disabilities by displaying, in text form, the audio portion of a broadcast, as well as descriptions of background noise and sound effects.
 Closed captioning is hidden as encoded data transmitted within the television signal.
 A viewer wishing to see the captions must use a set-top decoder or a television with built-in decoder circuitry.
 All television sets with screens 13 inches or larger manufactured since mid-1993, including digital sets, have built-in decoder circuitry.

 As directed by Congress in the Telecommunications Act of 1996, the FCC has adopted rules requiring closed captioning of most, but not all, television programming.
 The rules require those that distribute television programs directly to home viewers, including broadcast stations, to comply with these rules.
 The rules also provide certain exemptions from the captioning requirements.
-Additional information on the closed captioning requirements may be found on the FCC website at the Closed Captioning page.
+Additional information on the closed captioning requirements may be found on the FCC website at Closed Captioning of Video Programming on Television.

 Business Practices and Advertising